 It simply means that there is more than one way to get things done and there is often a reward for being different.
-What’s more, this is also a reminder that sitting on the fence is rarely a good option and businesses that dare to dream are usually the ones that manage to do great things.
+What’s more, this is also a reminder that sitting on the fence is rarely a good option.
+In reality, businesses that dare to dream are usually the ones that manage to do great things.

 Tucker Max will always be the guy who everyone loves to hate.
-Even so, there is still a certain genius to his approach and lessons which can help many businesses learn to get ahead.
+Even so, there is still a certain genius to his approach.
+His approach is full of lessons which can help many businesses learn to get ahead.